-Please schedule an appointment with Jamie Barnhorst, the Diversity Minor Adviser by filling out this form.
-For general inquiries, you may email firstname.lastname@example.org!
-The advisor is here to answer questions about the program, help guide your inquiry, and assist in making connections between your academic major, general learning goals, and the Diversity Minor.
+Please schedule an appointment with the Diversity Minor Adviser by filling out this form.
+For general inquiries, you may email firstname.lastname@example.org.
+Advisers are here to answer questions about the program, help guide your inquiry, and assist in making connections between your academic major, general learning goals, and the Diversity Minor.
 You must have an officially declared major in order to declare the minor, but you are welcome to schedule a visit about the minor at any point.

 Q2: When are office hours for advising?

 Please fill out this form if you would like to schedule an appointment.
 When filling out the form, please be aware that our advisers are available for scheduled appointments Monday-Friday from 9AM-5PM.
 The exception is the lunch hour (12PM-1PM) and university holidays.
 Please refrain from requesting appointments on the weekends or after 5PM, as those requests cannot be considered. .

 Q3: There is a course that I believe should count for the Diversity Minor.
 What steps do I take to make it count?